danielathome19/AP-Computer-Science/Notes/Unit_06.md

 Arrays are essentially lists of **objects** -- they allow us to store multiple variables inside of one variable (i.e., an object that holds more objects).
 Hence, they can hold either primitive types/objects (`int`, `double`, `char`, etc.) or objects of classes (**String** and any other class we define).

-Their mathematical equivalent, vectors, are typically denoted with a lowercase letter either with a right-pointing arrow above them or bolded (if the arrow sign is unavailable), such as $\vec{a}$.
+Their mathematical equivalent, vectors, are typically denoted with a lowercase letter either with a right-pointing arrow above them or bolded (if the arrow sign is unavailable), such as $\vec{v}$ or $\textbf{v}$.
 While in math these are typically seen as *column vectors* (where index 1 is the top of the vector and increasing indices are stacked below), we express these as *row vectors* (where index 1 starts from the left and increasing indices are stacked to the right).

 Row vector (typical array):